Skip to main content

 essential oils jars with flowers

+Start with 15 drops of each type of oil for every 4 ounces of water.
 This will make a powerful yet gentle mix for indoor use and the perfect way to keep your plants, cabinets, and home free from harmful critters.
 Not only will you keep pests under control, you will be refreshing your home every time you spray.

-Step 1: If you buy d-limonene from your gardening supply store, make sure you are using gloves to handle the orange essential oil.
+If you buy d-limonene from your gardening supply store, make sure you are using gloves to handle the orange essential oil.
 At high concentrations, it can irritate the skin and stain if exposed to the sun.
+Make sure you work on a flat surface to prevent spills and choose an open space with good air ventilation.

 Young girl in vegetable garden

-Step 1: Organic farming experts recommend a recipe that includes 1 cup of compost tea, 1 ounce of molasses, and 2 ounces of orange oil per gallon of water.
+Organic farming experts recommend a recipe that includes the following ingredients per gallon of water:

-Step 3: You can spray it both on top and underneath leaves, at the base of the stems, on flood ant mounds, and other terrestrial nests.
+Shake the mixture vigorously and you have one of the most useful natural pesticides available.
+You can spray it both on top and underneath leaves, at the base of the stems, on flood ant mounds, and other terrestrial nests.

-Making your own compost tea
+How to make your own compost tea

-Step 1: Fill a sack with compost.
+Step 1: Fill a sack with purchased or homemade compost.

 Keep your garden and home thriving and protect your family from bites and stinging insects with an all-natural alternative.
 Creating an insecticide from essential oil is a great project to do at home.
 It is fun to make and will leave that deliciously fresh citrus smell all around while keeping bugs and pests away.